-Motor insurers must also recognize, when it comes to driving apps, “offer it and they’ll use it” doesn’t really apply.
-The potency of smartphone telematics lies inconsistent usage.
+Motor insurers must recognize, when it comes to driving apps, the tacting of offering and waiting doesn’t apply.
+The potency of smartphone telematics lies in inconsistent usage.
 The more a driver records their journeys, the more data is created, leading to a more complete, and thus accurate, picture of drivers’ lives.
 But we can’t rely on our customers to do this for us.
 It’s incumbent on insurers to shift from an annual communication with policyholders to regular, ongoing dialogue to nurture and influence their behavior.

 You shouldn’t be fooled into thinking that smartphone telematics offers merely young-driver or millennial-centric appeal.
-We’ve seen multiple instances around the world where older or more affluent drivers at the premium end of the car market are just as motivated to reduce their insurance costs as younger drivers typically penalized for their lack of motoring experience and a higher propensity for claims.
+Older or more affluent drivers at the premium end of the car market are just as motivated to reduce their insurance costs as younger drivers typically penalized for their lack of motoring experience and a higher propensity for claims.

 And the end-goal isn’t for this insight to languish in internal presentations and meeting rooms.
 It’s primed to help insurers to identify real segments of customers and to meet them on their terms, with what they need today or don’t even know that they need tomorrow.

-This certainly drives more relevant marketing messaging, but it has the potential to go so much further.
+This certainly drives more relevant marketing messages, but it has the potential to go so much further.
 It offers insurers the opportunity to identify latent needs and create new products and services based on a truth about drivers that traditional market research couldn’t get close to.

 Case in point

-Our Partner Triglav, a major Slovenian insurer that launched Slovenia’s first usage-based insurance proposition based on smartphone telematics.
+Our Partner Triglav is a major Slovenian insurer that launched Slovenia’s first usage-based insurance proposition based on smartphone telematics.
 Hailed as Europe’s most innovative insurance program in 2018, the firm went beyond the black box and invested in transforming the concept of customer engagement in motor insurance.

 Beyond industry acclaim, Triglav captured 10 percent of the driving population within 24 months of launching.
 To put this into perspective, consider Italy, one of the most advanced markets for telematics with a 20-year history of embracing the technology.
 The proportion of drivers using telematics is at 15 percent.
 Or the UK, with a roughly ten-year history of telematics, boasting 4 to 5 percent of the driving population adopting the technology.
 The numbers speak for themselves.
 Redefine customer engagement and the commercial return can be potent.

 Start with strategy

 We believe smartphone telematics offers the unrivaled potential for an industry that’s ripe for change.
 But in closing, we’d urge any insurer assessing the role of technology in risk and customer propositions to ensure they’re starting on the right foot.
 Too often, motor insurers find a technology then develop a strategy.